Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 September 1989

-• News in the July issue of the cancellation of the Canal Relay from Whaley Bridge to Stenson Marina was unfounded, with the event taking place on the 13th of August.
+• News in the July issue of the cancellation of the Canal Relay from Whaley Bridge to Stenson Marina was unfounded, with the event taking place on 13 August.
+The relay was reported with a number of articles from members competing.

-• A party of 50, including Striders, their family and friends took part in the 4th exchange visit with Striders twinned club Langlaufgemeinschait Opelaner e.V, this time to Bochum.
+• A party of 50, including Striders, their family and friends took part in the fourth exchange visit with Striders’ twinned club Langlaufgemeinschait Opelaner e.V, this time to Bochum.

 • 23 races took place at the Striders track meeting at Woodbourn Road.